Modeling temporal hypergraphs: Introduction

 \section{Introduction}

 Graphs -- collections of nodes and edges, where each edge connects two nodes -- can represent networks of interconnected entities \cite{boccaletti2006complex,wasserman1994social}.
 Hypergraphs \cite{berge1989hypergraphs} generalize graphs by containing hyperedges that can connect any number of nodes.
-While having been suggested for network analysis decades ago \cite{seidman1981structures}, hypergraphs received a recent surge of interest \cite{ghoshal2009random,vazquez2009finding,coutinho2020covering,battiston2020networks,sun2021higher,vazquez2023complex}, in part due the insight that crucial information gets lost when forcing hyperedges into collections of dyadic edges \cite{chodrow2020annotated,lerner2022dynamic}.
+While having been suggested for network analysis decades ago \cite{seidman1981structures}, hypergraphs received a recent surge of interest \cite{ghoshal2009random,vazquez2009finding,coutinho2020covering,battiston2020networks,sun2021higher,vazquez2023complex}, in part due to the insight that crucial information gets lost when forcing hyperedges into collections of dyadic edges \cite{chodrow2020annotated,lerner2022dynamic}.
 Examples of complex systems that can be represented by hypergraphs are numerous and include networks of meetings or social events, emails, coauthoring and citation, co-offending, and chemical reactions \cite{newman2001structure,barabasi2002evolution,freeman2003finding,newman2004coauthorship,martin2013coauthorship,jost2019hypergraph,bright2024investigating}.
+It has also been shown that higher-order interactions in evolutionary games can have implications on the emergence of collaboration \cite{guo2025evolutionary,wang2025evolutionary}.
 Many of these examples give rise to temporal networks \cite{holme2012temporal,masuda2016guide}, in this case, hypergraphs whose hyperedges are time-stamped or time-ordered \cite{lee2023temporal}.